 Save $30 on these 20x80 binoculars when you grab them from Amazon.
 It features 80mm extra-low dispersion lenses for maximum light passing through and clear views of your targets.
 You also get a lens cap, neck strap, carry bag and a tripod mount for your money.

 Which Orion telescope should you buy?

-Beginners looking for a telescope with a larger aperture — for more detailed views of night-sky targets and in order to peer further into space — in possession of more money to play with, should consider the Orion StarMax and Orion SkyQuest XT line up of telescopes for great contrast and clarity through the optical system.
-Keep in mind the larger the aperture, the higher the price.
+However, if you're a beginner looking for more detailed views of deep-sky targets then you'll want a telescope with a larger aperture.
+If you're willing to invest a little more in your telescope then something to consider is the Orion StarMax and Orion SkyQuest XT lineup of telescopes for great contrast and clarity through the optical system.
+It's worth reminding that the larger the aperture, the higher the price tends to be.

 The computerized telescope, also known as a GoTo, isn't aimed at any particular level of experience and is enjoyed by beginners and seasoned skywatchers.
 If you would rather have the telescope do all of the tracking and aligning for you, and at the touch of a button, then the Orion StarSeeker IV 150 mm GoTo is a worthy investment alongside the Orion SkyQuest XX 12i IntelliScope Truss Dobsonian.
 You should look to spend between $500 and $4,500 on one of these revolutionary instruments, depending on the size of the telescope's objective lens or mirror.